gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 4. We define a new keyword, `minDate`, that takes a date-formatted string value.
 5. We create a schema that uses our new meta-schema (because we want to use the new keyword).
 6. We use the new keyword to define a property to be found in the instance.
-7. The first instance defines a date in the past.
+7. The first instance defines a date after the minimum required date.
-8. The second date defines a date in the future.
+8. The second date defines a date before the minimum required date.

 The kicker here is that we can read "minDate" and know that its value represents the minimum acceptable date... because we're human, and we understand things like that.
 However, a validator isn't going to be able to infer that.
 It can only validate that a date-formatted string was given for `minDate` in the schema (**S**).